vhscom/after-dark/README.md

 When a page is first loaded, the TOC will be collapsed so it does not clutter up the page.
 Once expanded, selecting an item in the TOC will smooth scroll to that section within the document, highlight the section header and updating the browser's location bar for deep linking and back-button support.

-### Social Engagement
+### Social Flair

-Increase user engagement when sharing links on social media.
+Increase engagement when sharing links to your site on social media.

 #### Open Graph